santiagazo/devjay/README.md

 # DevJay

 Welcome to my personal website!
-This project is designed to showcase my skills in front-end development, user interface design, and infrastructure automation.
+This project is designed to showcase my skills in front-end / backend development, architecture, and infrastructure automation.
 It is built with **React** and **Vite** for a fast and modern development experience, and is structured to impress potential employers with both its code quality and deployability.

 ---